 Business Application for Second Round of Funding

-The application will be submitted completely electronically at the following link.
-Emailed or mailed applications will not be accepted.
-There are areas in this application to attach all required documents.
+The application will be submitted completely electronically for Round 2.
+There are areas in the electronic application to attach all required documents.
 Any documents that are multiple pages (i.e. 1099, etc), please save as one document.
 Failure to submit a complete application with required documents attached, or failure to submit any additional supporting documents requested may result in your application being denied.
 PDF and JPEGs are preferred.

 Round One Funding Announced for 259 Small Businesses